 Hold off doing native app development when you’re just getting started.

-I know it’s very tempting to dive into iOS and Android development.
-I would say hang out just a little bit longer—the tooling for it is not quite there.
-Building up capability in web is really great because you can experience the agent loop a lot easier.
+I know it’s tempting to dive into iOS and Android.
+Hang out a little longer — the tooling isn’t quite there yet.
+Building up your web skills is great because the agent loop runs much smoother on the web.

-If you’re ready for a challenge, by all means build an iOS app.
-But if you’re interested in doing hardware stuff, consider other options.
-Pretty much any other kind of hardware is going to be easier to build upon than mobile apps.
+If you’re ready for the challenge, build an iOS app.
+But if you’re after hardware, consider other directions — almost anything else is easier to build on than mobile.

 The Path Forward